- Places to Explore

 Less than half an hour away from the city, Huanchaco is a little beach community where surfers, tourists, affluent Trujillianos, families, and couples easily mix.
-With excellent restaurants, comfortable hotels and never-ending sunshine, this is a nice place to unwind for a couple of days or to live it up at one of the many annual fiestas.
-The Festival del Mar is held every other year during May, the Fiesta de San Pedro held every June 29, and multiple surfing and dance competitions happen throughout the year.
+With excellent restaurants, comfortable hotels, and never-ending sunshine, this is a nice place to unwind for a couple of days or to live it up at one of the many annual fiestas.
+The Festival del Mar is held every other year during May, the Fiesta de San Pedro every June 29, and multiple surfing and dance competitions happen throughout the year.

 Huanchaco at a Glance

 Elsewhere in The North Coast and Northern Highlands

 - Chavín de Huántar

 - Lagunas de Llanganuco

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!